 But what if you no longer want or need to maintain the policy?
 Depending on your age and health, you can most likely get a term life insurance policy with the same death benefit for a much lower premium.
 You could cancel your whole life insurance policy, buy term coverage, and invest the difference in premiums–likely for better returns.

 Find the Cheapest Insurance Quotes in Your Area

 If you bought a whole life insurance policy you didn’t really need, don’t keep paying into it because you assume that’s the only option.
 Instead, price out term policies.
 If they turn out to give you more bang for your buck, it may be time to surrender that whole life policy.
 You can always invest the money from the cash value, getting better returns over time.

 And what if you’re in a situation where you no longer need life insurance?
-If you have very little debt and no dependents, you may not need to maintain a policy at all.
+You may not need to maintain a policy if you have very little debt and no dependents.
 In this case, you shouldn’t keep paying for a whole life insurance policy unless it’s part of a well-considered estate plan.
 If you don’t need the policy anymore, call your insurance company to cancel it.
-Again, you can take the cash benefit your pocket and invest it for the future.
+Again, you can take the cash benefit from your pocket and invest it for the future.

 Whole life insurance policies are the best option for some people, especially those who will always have dependents due to disabilities and the like.
 But if you’re paying for an expensive policy you don’t need, cashing out may be the best option, even if you must pay fees and taxes.
 Just be sure you know exactly what those expenses will be before you initiate the process.